nmrenyi/subreddits24/readme.md

 # Subreddit Processing

-This repository is for the code to process the subreddit dataset from https://www.reddit.com/r/pushshift/comments/1itme1k/separate_dump_files_for_the_top_40k_subreddits/.
-You can find the torrent in this file  `./reddit-1614740ac8c94505e4ecb9d88be8bed7b6afddd4.torrent` in the repository.
-A torrent downloader is needed to download the files from the torrent.

 ## File structure
 Here's the full file structure on my computer.
 The GitHub version contains all the Python scripts, but not all the data files, due to size limit.